PaddlePaddle/models/PaddleSpeech/DeepASR/README.md

 ```
 sh train.sh
 ```
-The default is to use 4 card GPU for training.
-In the actual process, the parameters such as batch_size and learning rate can be dynamically adjusted according to the number of available GPUs and the size of the memory.
-The typical loss function and accuracy trend during training are shown in Figure 2.
+The default is to use 4 GPUs for training.
+In the actual process, the arguments such as batch_size and learning rate can be dynamically adjusted according to the number of available GPUs and the size of the memory.
+The typical curves for cost and accuracy during training are shown in Figure 2.

 <p align="center">
 <img src="images/learning_curve.png" height=480 width=640 hspace='10'/> <br />